Éire Óg, Inis GAA: Hurling

-In 1990 the club's second team won the Clare Junior A Hurling Championship for the first time.
+In 1990 the club's second-string team won the Clare Junior A Hurling Championship for the first time.
 The following week the club won their fifteenth overall senior hurling title, defeating O'Callaghan's Mills by 1–05 to 1-03.
 The club went on to defeat Roanmore of Waterford, and Na Piarsaigh of Cork, on its way to the Munster Senior Club Hurling Championship final for the first time, where they lost out to Patrickswell of Limerick.
-All three games took place in Cusack Park, Ennis.
+All three games took place at Cusack Park in Ennis.
 In 1992 the club reached the senior hurling final again only to go down to Sixmilebridge.

 In 2000 the club reached both the senior hurling and senior football finals.
 While the club lost out to Sixmilebridge in the hurling, they defeated Doonbeg in the football.
-In 2002 the club's second team won its second Junior A title.
-In 2010 the club won their sixth Under-21 A hurling title.
-In 2011 the majority of that team helped the club win the Clare Intermediate Hurling Championship for the first time since the Ennis Faughs in 1945.
+In 2002 the club's second-string team won its second junior A hurling title.
+In 2010 the club won their sixth under-21 A hurling title.
+In 2011 the majority of that team helped the club win the intermediate hurling title for the first time since Ennis Faughs in 1945.

 In 2022 the club reached both the senior hurling and senior football finals.
-In a first hurling final appearance in twenty-two years they came up just short to the reigning champions Ballyea, losing by a single point.
+In a first hurling final appearance in twenty-two years, they came up just short to the reigning champions Ballyea, losing by a single point.
 Seven days later they defeated Ennistymon in the football final.

+In 2025 the club again reached both the senior hurling and senior football finals.
+They first ended a thirty-five year famine to win the Clare Senior Hurling Championship for the sixteenth time, defeating Clooney-Quin by 0-17 to 0-12 at Cusack Park in Ennis.
+Seven days later they defeated Doora-Barefield in the football final to complete the "Double".